Zenamine/docs/pages/cloud/vps/rescue/guide.en-ca.md

 ## Instructions

-Once you have logged in to your Control Panel, click to the Servers tab, then in the left-hand column choose your VPS.
+Once you have logged in to your Control Panel, click to the Server tab, then in the left-hand column choose your VPS.

 ![VPS area in the Control Panel](images/vps_rescue6.png){.thumbnail}